 National Outdoor Book Award for Design and Artistic Merit winner, this book by David Hall combines his artistic photography with lively scientifically sophisticated explanations of the marine life and eco-system of the cold-water Pacific Northwest Coast from California to Alaska.
 This author who is widely published in journals including National Geographic, Natural History, Smithsonian, BBC Wildlife, Geo, Time and Terre Sauvage, and in a series of ten children’s books, lends his expertise to exploring species interrelationships and unusual animal behaviors.
 He reveals the intriguing diversity and variety of life from tiny candy-stripe shrimp to giant Pacific octopus to jellyfish swarms and migrating salmon.
 The excellent explanations for each section are perfect introductions to great coffee table photographs to share with friends and discuss.
 There is also an introduction by Sarika Cullis-Suzuki emphasizing conservation of this rich, vulnerable eco-system.

-This easy to use field guide for marine life in the coastal zones of British Columbia, Alaska, Washington, Oregon and northern California was revised in 2010.
-It has full color photographs of 400 common species of flora and fauna including algae, jellyfish, sponges, crabs, shrimp, clams, barnacles, snails, fish, seals and whales and hundreds of others all arranged for quick use with color-coded sections, glossary and full index.
-The photos are accompanied with full yet concise information on size, range, habitat and points of interest about each species.
+This easy to use field guide for marine life in the coastal zones of British Columbia, Alaska, Washington, Oregon, and northern California was revised in 2010.
+It has full-color photographs of 400 common species of flora and fauna including algae, jellyfish, sponges, crabs, shrimp, clams, barnacles, snails, fish, seals and whales and hundreds of others all arranged for quick use with color-coded sections, glossary and a full index.
+The photos are accompanied with full yet concise information on size, range, habitat, and points of interest about each species.

 The authors have more than 40 years of experience studying and chasing after cephalopods to understand them and get some good photos of behavior.
 They share their own stories, anecdotes from divers and aquarists, and a discussion of octopus legends.
 Their research has uncovered never before published behaviors to go with their color photographs of the giant Pacific octopus, the Humboldt squid, and ruby octopus along with other remarkable cephalopods inhabiting the Pacific coastal region.